 Where to Stay in The Latin Quarter

-- Best Air BnB– 5th Heaven Studio in Latin Quarter– Great place to stay.
-Extremely close to many metro lines and many sites.
+Best Air BnB– 5th Heaven Studio in the Latin Quarter- Extremely close to many metro lines and many sites.
 Beautiful location as well.
-It is on the 6th floor but has an elevator1
+It is on the 6th floor but has an elevator.

 Things to see in The Latin Quarter – 5th Arrondissement

 The Latin Quarter has the benefit of being an excellent central location.
 Filled with history and the distinction of being the intellectual center of the city.